HGray384/pcaNet/README.md

 # pcaNet
 Probabilistic principal components analysis for covariance matrix estimation and network reconstruction R-package (dev version)

-Implementation of the algorithms from Gray and Kirk, (manuscript in progress) for probabilistic principal components analysis (PPCA) focussed on high-dimensional covariance matrix estimation and network reconstruction.
+Implementation of the algorithms from Gray and Kirk, (manuscript in preparation) for probabilistic principal components analysis (PPCA) focussed on high-dimensional covariance matrix estimation and network reconstruction.
 PPCA is a model-based approach for dimension reduction, which may be applied to incomplete data and implicitly performs covariance matrix estimation during model fitting.
 This package implements a number of PPCA algorithms and